MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

   - zerotrust-solution
 ---

-# Scenario 1.
-Secure Azure storage with Zero Trust
+# Scenario 4.
+Secure networking across Azure and other workloads with Zero Trust